simar484/Induction-programme/readme.md

 - 🎮 Followed by a fun activity – **“Make others laugh”** game
 > Emphasis on *empathy*, *human connection*, and *positive energy* in daily life

-> 🌟 The day balanced academic depth with emotional intelligence and social understanding – a perfect blend!
+> 🌟 The day balanced academic depth with emotional intelligence and social understanding – a perfect blend

+---

-## 🚀 What I Learned
+## 📘 What I Learned

-* How to reflect learning in structured formats (like this!)
-* Teamwork, speaking confidence, and personal presentation
-* Role of scholarships, ethics and time management
-* Exposure to real-world engineers, scientists and mentors
+These 7 days gave me a strong start to my college journey.
+I learned:

+- Basics of Physics, Math, and C++ through peer and faculty sessions
+- How to use platforms like GitHub and Swayam for learning
+- The value of communication, teamwork, and documentation
+- Importance of Universal Human Values and mental well-being
+- Inspiration from experts in fitness, engineering, NCC, and social clubs
+- How to balance academics with creativity, confidence, and fun

+> A great mix of learning, motivation, and self-growth!

 ## 🎯 My Goals Ahead